Solving The Community Living Labour Crisis

 Community Living disAbility Services provides supports to 7,400 adults and includes funding to 92 non-profit organizations.
 Those organizations have faced recruitment and retention challenges since the inception of community living.
 During COVID, cracks have become canyons and organizations are struggling hour by hour to maintain staffing and provide needed supports and services.

 Our sector is in desperate need of a substantial funding increase in order to continue to provide these valuable services.
 The labour crisis has devastated many organizations and had significant and negative impacts on the people receiving services.
 The risk of these services crumbling as a result of lack of staffing is very real and requires the Province’s swift action.

-- The Province pays several dollars more per hire for similar internal positions and parity is a necessity.
-Make a 3-year commitment to get funding for wages to 60% above minimum wage.
+The Province pays several dollars more per hire for similar internal positions, and parity is a necessity.
+The Province needs to make a commitment to fund wages at 60% above minimum wage.

 We are also aware of the recommendations of the VPA Task Force.
 In order to move forward and see meaningful improvements in the lives of people impacted by the legislation, financial resources are needed.
 Please prioritize resources to this critical work that is a direct link to people’s quality of life, access to services and ability to exercise their rights.